erizocosmico/bindec/README.md

 ### Roadmap

+- [ ] Document how each type is represented exactly.
 - [ ] Possibly modify signature so encoders take a `io.Writer` and decoders take a `io.Reader`.
 - [ ] Add tests to ensure generated code works as expected.
 - [ ] Handle and error on cyclic structures.